MausamGaikwad/Node.js-Weekend-Worrier-Magic/README.md

 * server.js: The main server file written in Node.js using Express.js.
 It calculates the current day and provides corresponding advice based on whether it's a weekday or a weekend.

 ## Getting Started
-Ensure you have Node.js installed on your machine.
+1. Ensure you have Node.js installed on your machine.

-Clone the repository:
+2. Clone the repository:

 bash
 Copy code
 git clone https://github.com/your-username/weekend-worrier.git

-Navigate to the project directory:
+3. Navigate to the project directory:

 bash
 Copy code
 cd weekend-worrier

-Install dependencies:
+4.Install dependencies:

 bash
 Copy code
 npm install

-Run the application:
+5. Run the application:

 bash
 Copy code
 node server.js

-Open your browser and go to http://localhost:3000 to view the Weekend Worrier app.
+6. Open your browser and go to http://localhost:3000 to view the Weekend Worrier app.

 ## Usage
 The application automatically determines whether it's a weekday or a weekend based on the current date.
 It then displays a personalized message with advice accordingly.